Copenhagen need to be 'perfect' against Manchester United in Europa League, says Stale Solbakken | Goal.com

 Copenhagen need to be 'perfect' against Man Utd, says Solbakken

-Stale Solbakken said Copenhagen needed to be "perfect" to have any chance of upsetting Manchester United in the Europa League.
+Stale Solbakken has said that Copenhagen need to be "perfect" to have any chance of upsetting Manchester United in the Europa League.

 The Danish side face United in the quarter-finals in Cologne on Monday looking to cause a huge shock.